-The unattended ambient noise logger data from monitoring location NM1 and NM3 are presented graphically on a daily basis and are attached as Appendix B and Appendix C. A summary of the results of the unattended continuous noise monitoring is given in Table 7.
+The unattended ambient noise logger data from monitoring location NM1, NM2 and NM3 are presented graphically on a daily basis and are attached as Appendix B, Appendix C and Appendix D respectively.
+A summary of the results of the unattended continuous noise monitoring is given in Table 9.
 The ambient noise level data quantifies the overall noise level at a given location independent of its source or character.

-The measured ambient noise levels were divided into three periods representing day, evening and night as designated in the INP.
+The measured ambient noise levels were divided into three periods representing day, evening and night as defined in the INP.
 The INP time classifications differ slightly from the conditions of consent in that the INP daytime includes weekends; Saturday 7:00 am to 6:00 pm as well as Sunday 8:00 am to 6:00 pm, whereas the allowable operating conditions include only Saturday 7:00 am to 1:00 pm.
 The evening time classifications are the same and where the conditions of consent refer to all other times, the INP nominates this as "night".

-Precautions can be taken to minimise influences from extraneous noise sources (eg optimum placement of the loggers away from creeks, trees, houses, etc), however, not all these sources or their effects can be eliminated.
+Precautions were taken to minimise influences from extraneous noise sources (eg optimum placement of the loggers away from creeks, trees, houses, etc), however, not all these sources or their effects can be eliminated.
 This is particularly the case during the warmer times of year when noise from insects, frogs, birds and other animals can become quite prevalent.

-Weather data was obtained from the Bureau of Meteorology automatic weather station located at Williamtown Airport approximately 22 km south west of the monitoring locations.
-Unattended noise data corresponding with periods of rainfall and/or wind speeds in excess of 5 m/s (approximately 18km/hr) were discarded in accordance with INP data exclusion methodology.
+Weather data was obtained from the automatic weather station located at Karuah East Quarry.
+Unattended noise data corresponding with periods of rainfall and/or wind speeds in excess of 5 m/s (approximately 18km/hr) were discarded in accordance with the INP data exclusion methodology.